 Video: Did ancient Troy really exist?

 Prior to watching a video, the student gets familiar with the vocabulary which will be used in the video (siege, trench, hoard, ruins, etc.) through a matching exercise.
-Then, they practice using new vocabulary in sentences.
+Then, they practice using the new vocabulary in sentences.

 The student watches Did ancient Troy really exist? and then answers in-depth questions related to the video material.